Pratap Pothen: Film career

 Pratap worked with The Madras Players.
 After seeing Pratap's performance in Shaw's play Androcles and the Lion, Bharathan invited Pratap to appear in his Malayalam film Aaravam.

 Pratap later starred in three more films: Thakara, Lorry and Chamaram.

 He also acted in Tamil films such as Moodupani, Varumayin Niram Sivappu, Nenjathai Killathe, Panneer Pushpangal.
 His debut as a director was in Meendum Oru Kaathal Kathai, which he received a national award for.
 Prathap worked with Kamal Haasan in Vettri Vizhaa (1989).
 The film is noteworthy for being the first Tamil movie to use a steadicam.

 Pratap created three more films in Malayalam Rithubhedam, Daisy, Oru Yathramozhi.
 His only Telugu film is Chaitanya and his only role in Bollywood is in Guru.
 His notable roles in Malayalam cinema include Once Upon A Time There Was A Kallan, Ayalum Njanum Thammil, 22 Female Kottayam, Idukki Gold, Ezra, Uyare, and Bangalore Days.

 He directed Tamil films including Jeeva, Vettri Vizhaa, Seevalaperi Pandi and Lucky Man.

 In 2006, Pratap Pothan announced that he would direct Madhavan in a script written by K. Rajeswar.
 Pre-production works proved to be difficult and the film went through several changes of title and lead actress, before it was announced that the film would be called Oru Naal Podhuma and would feature Rukmini Vijayakumar in the leading female role.
 The team had made plans to complete shooting for the film in Canada, though creative differences meant that the film was subsequently shelved.

 In the last few years, he was busy with his ad agency named "Green Apple" and focused on commercials for MRF Tyres and Nippo.
 He used to host Naalaya Iyakkunar on Kalaignar TV.

 The turn of the century saw him playing many gratifying roles in films like Priyasakhi, Aayirathil Oruvan and Ponmagal Vandhal.
 As a filmmaker, in Tamil, Telugu and Malayalam, he directed veterans like Sivaji Ganesan, Mohanlal, Kamal Haasan, Thilakan and Nagarjuna.

 Death

 Pratap was found dead in his apartment in Kilpauk, Chennai on 15 July 2022.
 He is believed to have died of natural causes.

 Awards and nominations

 Filmography

+Order based on number of films that he acted in.